gregorriegler/gregorriegler.github.io/_drafts/2021-06-26-tdd-crash-course-from-the-back-of-the-room.md

 How did they feel doing FizzBuzz using TDD?
 Was there anything they didn't like?
 Ask the participants whether they would want to apply it in their real projects and how.
-When they commit to it publicly, they are more likely to do so.
+They are more likely to do so, when they commit to it publicly.

 ## Conclusion
-It's astonishing how much you can teach by just getting out of the way.
+It's astonishing how much you can still teach after getting out of the way.
-The crash course is just the start for the learners.
+Of course, the crash course is just the start for the learners.
 It will provide them with the prerequisites to have more hands-on practice.
 After the training, they should feel more comfortable joining a dojo/code retreat.